-Events Manager now works much the same way, and you can allow specific permissions to certain users, such as only administrators and editors can publish an event.
+Events Manager uses the same principle, and you can allow specific permissions to certain users, such as only administrators and editors can publish an event.

 User Capabilities for Events Manager can be found in the settings page.
 If you are using MultiSite, this would be located in your network admin area.

 On this screen you can check or uncheck the relevant boxes to change what different user levels can and can’t do.

 Events can be marked as private, in these cases, only users with this role will be able to access these events and view them in event lists.

 Users can access the event registration forms and can view the events option in the admin area.
 They will be able to register and manage their events (not delete).
 Note that publish_events is needed to actually publish the event on the site.

 Allows the user to delete their own created events.

 Allows users to edit other users events.
 This also allows the user to change the owner of the event, a drop-down menu of users will appear in the event registration forms.

 User can publish events.
 Users without this privilege will have their events set to pending status, and will require a user with this capability to approve it.
 Note that any time an event detail is modified by a user without this capability, the event will always go back into pending mode.